codedor/filament-form-architect/docs/index.md

 composer require codedor/filament-form-architect
 ```

-You can publish and run the migrations with:
+You can publish (optional) and run the migrations with:

 ```bash
 php artisan vendor:publish --tag="filament-form-architect-migrations"